Harvey Schlossberg: NYPD

 Schlossberg first worked as a traffic officer in the accident investigation unit.
 He was later moved to the Medical Bureau after commissioner Patrick V. Murphy learned that he had a doctorate in psychology.
 There, he performed emotional testing to assess the well-being of prospective and current colleagues in the NYPD, and was made director of psychological services in 1974.
-He helped resolve the 1973 New York City hostage incident, coined the term Stockholm syndrome, and helped catch serial killer David Berkowitz.
+He helped resolve the 1973 Brooklyn hostage crisis, coined the term Stockholm syndrome, and helped catch serial killer David Berkowitz.
 The NYPD Hostage Negotiation Team was the brainchild of NYPD chief Simon Eisdorfer, with Schlossberg responsible for formulating the team’s strategy.
 He advocated containing a hostage situation to a restricted area, with police starting negotiations, keeping up communications with the hostage-takers, and gaining their trust in the hopes that they would change course and free their captives.
 He trained over 70,000 crisis negotiators globally, and his theories were eventually adopted by the Federal Bureau of Investigation.
 Schlossberg was credited with helping to save over 40,000 lives globally with his tactics.

 1973 hostage-taking

-During the 1973 hostage-taking in Brooklyn, the longest in NYPD history, twelve hostages were taken by four gunmen, who vowed to fight to the death.
+During the 1973 Brooklyn hostage crisis, the longest in NYPD history, twelve hostages were taken by four gunmen, who vowed to fight to the death.
 Schlossberg spent 14 hours assessing their psychology and advising NYPD officials on what to do next.
 He called the hostage-takers' bluff when they requested a doctor and food, observing at the time how "if you’re worried about food, you don’t want to die."
 The siege ultimately ended without any further deaths when the gunmen surrendered.

 Schlossberg authored his memoir Psychologist With A Gun (1974) with Lucy Freeman.
 He was featured in the documentary film Hold Your Fire covering the 1973 siege.
 The documentary premiered at the 2021 Toronto International Film Festival, won the Metropolis Award at Doc NYC, and was selected by Dr. Carla Hayden as the Grand Prize Winner of the Library of Congress Lavine/Ken Burns Prize for Film in October 2020.